MyPerfectWords - Essay Writing Service

 Avoid childhood dreams, quotes from famous people, humor that might not land, controversial views unrelated to your field, negative comments about other programs, excuses without showing growth, overly personal trauma unrelated to your qualifications, and anything you wouldn't want committees to remember.

-How many people should review my essay before I submit it?
+How many people should review my graduate essay before I submit it?

 Get feedback from three to five people: a professor in your field, a writing expert, a current graduate student, and someone outside your field.
 Avoid asking too many people—you'll get conflicting advice that makes revision harder.